eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

     downstream.
 Otherwise, the content type of the downstream message will be set to `application/octet-stream`, if the payload is not empty and no default content type has been defined for the origin device or its tenant (see [Downstream Meta Data]({{< relref "#downstream-meta-data" >}})).
+  * (optional) *experimental option 0xfde8 (time)*: Request that the response include the server time.
+    If this option is present in the request, the server will add the same option to its response where the value will indicate the server time (as milliseconds since UNIX epoch).
+The request option does not need to have a value, and any value will, in fact, be ignored.
 * Query Parameters:
   * (optional) *hono-ttd*: The number of seconds the device will wait for the response.
+  * (optional) *hono-time*: Indicates that the client wants to receive the server time as a response option.
   * (optional) *empty*: Marks the request as an [empty notification]({{< relref "/api/event#empty-notification" >}}).
 * Request Body:
   * (optional) Arbitrary payload matching the given content type.